TUDelft-MUDE/book/book/numerical_methods_for_PDEs/advection_diffusion_eq.md

 Solution obtained with the first order upwind scheme and $\Delta x = 0.1$ m so that $\kappa_a = 0.05$ m$^2$/s.
 ```

-Note that the boundary layer thickness of the numerical solution is larger than that of the exact one due to artificial diffusion.